At the University of Redlands, students can pursue their passions and potential.

 International Student Budget:

-Financial Aid: International Students are eligible for merit-based scholarships up to $25,000 per year at the University of Redlands.
-The University also offers a limited number of international scholarships.
+Financial Aid: International students are eligible for merit-based scholarships up to $27,000 per year at the University of Redlands.
+The University also offers limited need-based financial aid.

 Application Deadlines and Fees: